 A traditional publishing outlet dedicated solely to printing books that humans will still be reading in 100 years.
 As such, our limited edition Magnus Hardbacks are exquisitely crafted by our partner, the finest printer in Italy, and are sold with a 100 year guarantee, so your progeny can continue to read them long after your noble death.
 Focusing on quality over quantity, Magnus Press only prints titles that the Great Book aficionado can’t afford not to own.
-Our first title ships Spring, 2021.
+Our first title ships Fall, 2021.

 The Magnus Podcast:

 Beyond soundbites or the fleeting debates of the day, there is an eternal conversation beseeching the attention and response of the modern listener.
 Always substantive, sometimes entertaining, the Magnus Podcast brings great minds to you through in-depth discussions, lectures, and interviews.
 The first episodes have been well-received and downloaded thousands of times in dozens of countries.
 The Magnus Podcast is available to download now with new episodes released regularly.

 Steven A. Cortright, President and Chairman of the Board of Directors

 Degrees from University of Notre Dame and Saint Mary’s College of California.
 Professor of Philosophy and Tutor in the Integral Curriculum of Liberal Arts at Saint Mary’s College of California.

 Andrew Seeley, Director-at-Large

 Degrees from Thomas Aquinas College and University of Toronto.
 Tutor at Thomas Aquinas College.
 Co-founder and Director of The Institute for Catholic Liberal Education.

 Lucas Shimizu, Director-at-Large

 Degrees from Saint Mary’s College of California and UC Hastings.